I stumble out of bed in the morning and instantly mutter the same words over and over again. “Butter. Coffee. Need butter coffee. Butter coffee now.”

-I first heard about this from a paleo friend a couple years ago.
+I first heard about butter coffee from a paleo friend a couple years ago.
 Always looking to incorporate more protein into her diet to keep her metabolism going full-speed, she started drinking butter coffee on the advice of a nutritionist.

-Many people who drink butter coffee are snobs about how their coffee is sourced, what sort of butter to use, purists about coconut oil growing, and on and on.
-I’m still working with Starbucks and I’ve tried all the really fancy specialty coffee alternatives but I always come back to my old favorite.
-Starbucks is familiar from my Seattle roots, it's hella convenient and it's just gosh darn delicious.
+Many people who drink butter coffee are snobs about how their coffee bean is sourced, what sort of butter to use, purists about coconut oil growing, and on and on.
+I've tried all the really fancy specialty coffees but I always come back to my old favorite.
+Starbucks brewed coffee is familiar from my Seattle roots, it's hella convenient and it's just gosh darn delicious.
 If it's not your thing, let's just agree to disagree on that point.

-As far as the butter, I use Kerrygold regular old salted.
+As far as the butter, I use Kerrygold regular old salted butter.
+You can also use unsalted butter.
 Grassfed butter is definitely better than regular butter because it has vitamin K that the cows get from from grazing on all that grass.
 Vitamin K helps clear out your arteries so that the healthy fat found in butter can easily move throughout your body.
 Some people prefer the unsalted kind found in the silver package, but I honestly prefer my regular gold sticks because I think my butter coffee winds up tasting like a salted caramel latte that way.

 - Blend well.
 Serve hot.

 Serving Size:1 cup

 Amount Per Serving: Calories: 345Total Fat: 30gSaturated Fat: 22gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 31mgSodium: 97mgCarbohydrates: 18gFiber: 0gSugar: 18gProtein: 1g